Tuesday, February 10, 2026

 Succulent Review

 Although I am trying to sprout some things in the garage, this is the slow time of the year for greenhouse activities.
 It seemed like a good time to add to my succulent collection.
-I had just four before going on a buying binge: Aloe Vera and Cuban Oregano which I have had for 30 years or more, a spiked aloe-like plant acquired from my brother a few years ago, and a Thanksgiving Cactus given by my sister last summer.
+I had just four before going on a buying binge: Aloe Vera and Cuban Oregano which I have had for 30 years or more; a spiked aloe-like plant, possibly Tiger Tooth Aloe1, acquired from my brother a few years ago; and a Thanksgiving Cactus given by my sister last summer.
 The succulent expansion started two weeks ago with acquisition of a Jade, then mushroomed quickly with the addition of an Echeveria Elfstone, a Mammillaria Elegans Cactus, a Graptosedum California Sunset, and the lovely and talented Echeveria Lola.
 These first five came from Walmart.
 Yesterday I received a six-pack of Sempervivums with no ID tags from Plants for Pets via Amazon.
 I believe one of them is an Arachnoideum type with webbing over the leaves like a spider's web, and the others will go unidentified for now.

 Walmart has an interesting way to display succulents.
 They unpack the box from Costa Farms or wherever, put the trays on the darkest shelf they can find, and forget about them.
 Succulents need lots of light and a little bit of water, and they get very little of either at Walmart.
 I feel like I'm the rescuer of the five plants that I have bought there.
 The local places I have investigated in Billings, Gainan's and Roots, both have some nice-looking plants but cost a bit more than Walmart.
 I particularly had my eye on a Haworthia Zebra at Gainan's, but didn't pull the trigger.
 Among the big box stores, Lowe's and Home Depot's have a few succulents and probably will have a better selection in the spring.
 These places have a lot of conventional house plants, but green leaves with no promise of flowers doesn't interest me.